Reel 17429 - Page 0684

 I am going to the Under-Secretary of State tomorrow to ask him to clarify the American position regarding the British bombing aforementioned.

-HENRY MAYE.
+HENRY HAYE.

 Examination Unit,